mongodb/specifications/source/auth/auth.rst

 to be used for applications that require direct human interaction, such as database tools or CLIs.
 Some OIDC documentation refers to authentication for humans as "workforce" authentication.

-`MongoCredential`_ Properties
-_____________________________

-username
-    Drivers MUST allow the user to specify this in the workforce identity federation flow.
-If a user omits this when multiple OIDC providers are configured, the server will produce an error during authentication.

-source
-    MUST be "$external".
-Defaults to ``$external``.

-password
-    MUST NOT be specified.

-mechanism
-    MUST be "MONGODB-OIDC"

-mechanism_properties
-    PROVIDER_NAME
-        MUST NOT be specified.

-    REQUEST_TOKEN_CALLBACK
-        Drivers MUST allow the user to specify a callback of the form "onRequest" (defined below), if the driver supports providing objects as mechanism property values.
-Otherwise the driver MUST allow it as a MongoClientOption.

-    ALLOWED_HOSTS
-        The list of allowed hostnames or ip-addresses (ignoring ports) for MongoDB connections.
-The hostnames may include a leading "\*." wildcard, which allows for matching (potentially  nested) subdomains.
-ALLOWED_HOSTS is a
-        security feature and MUST default to
-        ``["*.mongodb.net", "*.mongodb-qa.net", "*.mongodb-dev.net", "*.mongodbgov.net", "localhost", "127.0.0.1", "::1"]``.
-        When ``MONGODB-OIDC`` authentication is attempted against a hostname that does not match any of list of allowed hosts, the driver MUST raise a client-side error without invoking any user-provided callbacks.
-This value MUST not be allowed in the URI connection string.
-The hostname check MUST be performed after SRV record resolution, if applicable.
-        This property is only applicable when ``REQUEST_TOKEN_CALLBACK`` is given.

 Interfaces
 ``````````